casspop/primerCop/docs/Function and Assembly Notes.md

 After getting the PrimerCop working, I then made the OpenSCAD model to match the dimensions of my steel plate.
 I printed it out and verified its fit on the press.
 I'm of the opinion at this point that a 3D printed version of that plate in ABS with no infill (solid plastic) would be adequately stiff to be used in place of the steel plate I have.
 Just a thought.

+### Mounting electronics

+The Drok power supply and the Pi Pico are mounted to the same plate.
+The Drok converter has no holes for mount screws, so I have a channel for it to slide into.
+It is a bit too tight, but I was able to work it into position.
+I plan to make a version 2 of the hardware with about 1.0mm added to make it less tight.

+There are holes in the mount plate for 2.5mm standoff screws.
+Attach standoffs using those screws and mount the Pico to the standoffs.

+### Display notes

+The same problem that I encountered with the Drok converter reared its ugly head with the display mount.
+I will be adding some space to the interior of that model as well.
+It =does= fit, but it's really tight.
+Not so tight as to cause alarm, but too tight for easy assembly.

+I also will be enlarging and moving the LCD contrast adjustment hole to more correctly align it with the potentiometer on the i2c board.
+For the time being, I simply drilled it out larger so I could access the pot.